 The company strives to use sustainable packaging, with 85% already made from compostable or recycled material, or recyclable.
 All food is made in the European Union, and their facilities are powered by 100% renewable energy.
 They also have FSC certification for packaging.

 So, about the food.
-One good option is Lily’s Kitchen Organic Chicken and Vegetable Dry Food.
+One good option is Lily’s Kitchen Organic Chicken and Vegetable Dry Food (View on Amazon).
 This comprises 26% Organic Freshly Prepared Chicken, plus:

 Organic Rice, Organic Barley, Organic Oats, Organic Rice Protein, Organic Fishmeal, Organic Brown Lentils, Organic Gravy, Organic Flaxseed, Organic Sunflower Seeds, Organic Sunflower Oil, Vitamins & Chelated Minerals, Organic Chicken Oil, Organic Carrots, Organic Spinach, Fructooligosaccharides 2.5g/kg, Mannan Oligosaccharides 2.5g/kg, Organic Peas, Organic Parsnip, Organic Pumpkin, Organic Broccoli, Organic Honey, Glucosamine 175mg/kg, Methylsulphonylmethane 175mg/kg, Chondroitin Sulphate 125mg/kg; Botanicals & Herbs: Alfalfa, Rosehips, Chickweed, Cleavers, Golden Rod, Nettles, Kelp, Celery Seeds, Milk Thistle, Dandelion Root, Burdock Root, Marigold Petals, Chicory Root.